IncheonYSH/DGM_pytorch/README.md

     --output_path </your/data/output/dir>
 ```

-Then, 13 filed would be created in your output directory.
+Then, 13 file would be created in your output directory.
 We will use `labeled_train.txt`, `labeled_validation.txt`, `labeled_test.txt` in our training code.

 ## Training